Labour Insurance

 This is where TATA AIG’s Labour Insurance for workmen’s compensation becomes essential.
-We offer extensive coverage for a wide range of business categories, ensuring both worker protection and legal compliance for your business.
+We offer extensive coverage under the workman policy for a wide range of business categories, ensuring both worker protection and legal compliance for your business.

 Work-related accidents can result in serious injuries for your labourers.
 This can affect their ability to work temporarily or permanently and lead to a loss of income.